maqmalak/airbyte-airflow-api-intergration/README.md

 ## Overview

-This is a simple repository to setup an Airbyte Api connection that is orchestrated by Airflow.
+This is a guide to setup an Airbyte Api connection that is orchestrated by Airflow.

 - Airflow orchestration Dag example